Galva101/ESC401_HPC_Learning_Goals/ESC401-Learning-Goals.md

         -   `#pragma acc parallel loop async(1)`
     -   The wait(n) directive waits for all work in queue n to complete.
         -   `#praqma acc wait(1)`
+    -   They allow us to overlap computation and communication, improving overall performance by reducing idle time.
+        Asynchronous data transfers and kernel launches can be initiated without waiting for their completion, enabling the CPU to continue with other tasks.

 \newpage